yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 >
 > In addition to the code examples provided, you can access the [Yuno repository](https://github.com/yuno-payments/yuno-sdk-ios) for a complete implementation of Yuno iOS SDKs.

-## Swift 6 Concurrency - YunoDelegate Implementation
+## Swift 6 concurrency - YunoDelegate implementation

+Swift 6 introduces stricter concurrency requirements that affect how you implement the `YunoPaymentDelegate` protocol.
+This section explains the challenges and provides solutions for different implementation scenarios.

-### The Problem
+### The problem

-With Swift 6, protocols that inherit from Sendable require all their implementations to be thread-safe.
+With Swift 6, protocols that inherit from `Sendable` require all their implementations to be thread-safe.
 This generates warnings when implementing the delegate in classes marked as `@MainActor`.

-### Our Design Decision
+### Our design decision

 We do not mark protocols as `@MainActor` because: